 6. There are many essential oils to help manage your stress.
-I carry these around in roller bottles (link) with me as I need them during the day.
-Lavender, Melissa, Clary Sage, Ylang Ylang, and a couple of essential oils blends called Restful and Grounding Blends are generally what I reach for.
+I carry these around in roller bottles with me as I need them during the day.
+Lavender, Melissa, Clary Sage, Ylang Ylang, and a couple of essential oils blends called Restful Blend and Grounding Blend are generally what I reach for.

 7. Keep your surfaces clean. while not over-doing it, is also helpful for your immune health.
-You can add essential oils to a wash cloth while cleaning: lemon, melalueca, and I also have a protective blend I love to use to clean with.
+You can add essential oils to a washcloth while cleaning: lemon, melaleuca, and I also have a Protective Blend I love to use to clean with.
 I use it for just about everything from cleaning counters, to a greasy stove.
 I also love to diffuse it during the cold season to keep the air clean and it also allows surfaces to remain clean as well.

 8. Make sure you are hydrating yourself.
 Drink half of your body weight in ounces, preferably water as well as eating quality food.
 Limiting the amount of processed foods you eat and eat as much organic non-GMO foods you can.
 Also, eating grass-fed, antibiotic and steroid-free meat helps too.

 9. If you’re not taking a good quality vitamin, now might be a good time to start.
 Did you know that the nutrition found in one apple in 1960 would equal over 30 apples today?
 The soil is that depleted of nutrients.
 We aren’t doing a good job adding them back in or allowing the fields to rest between harvests.

 I always advise to please do research on what vitamins you decide to take.
 Many of them are synthetic and are not used properly by your body.
 You want vitamins made from whole foods and nutrients.
 Nothing synthetic.
 You want it to also be highly bioavailable, which means your body will have an easier time absorbing it and making it readily available for your body to use.